 Download Release Form Templates

 For the reasons discussed earlier, we’ve included a digital manipulation clause in our model photo release form template.

 Simplified Model Release

 This simple model release form is a shorter version of the above.
 This is a great option when requesting signatures from people in public as the language is not intimidating.

-If you are shooting a minor, you must have atleast one legal guardian available for approval.
-There are restrictions for shooting with subjects under age 18.
+If you are shooting a minor (subjects under age 18), you must have atleast one legal guardian available for approval.
 In the U.S., meals, breaks and hours are tightly regulated.
-If you are unsure, contact your permitting office for requirements when shooting with minors or children.
+If you are unsure, contact your permitting office for more information.

 We hope this article is helpful in providing a better understanding of a model release form template.
 Remember, a model release is only part of the process.

 It’s also best practice to provide a photo release form to a client that grants them permission to print the work.
 If you haven’t already, make sure to read our companion article where we describe why you should have a photo release form and provide a free template to get you started.

 Up Next: Why a Photo Release Form →